romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can an enterprise monitor its GitHub Actions usage?
+Q: How can an enterprise monitor its GitHub Actions usage?
 <details><summary>Show the answer</summary><p>

 - **By utilizing webhooks for workflow jobs and runs, and incorporating a data archiving strategy**